Moving from LiveJournal to Frog with livefrog

 $ raco pkg update livefrog

-However, if you used the latter method, you may update it by pulling the updates, uninstalling livefrog, then installing it again:
+However, if you used the latter method, you may update it by fetching the updates, uninstalling livefrog, then installing it again:

 $ cd livefrog $ git pull origin master $ cd .. $ raco pkg remove livefrog $ raco pkg install livefrog/

-To reduce typing, you may optionally create an alias to
+To reduce typing, you may create an alias to

 raco livefrog in your shell.

 $ echo 'alias livefrog="raco livefrog"' >> ~/.bashrc

 $ echo 'alias livefrog raco livefrog' >> ~/.cshrc

 .cshrc, with the appropriate init file for your shell.